 The signs of labor in the bitch should be obvious and will include a loss of appetite, possibly vomiting and shivering.
 Similar symptoms to my own after I received my last car servicing bill actually.
 You may also notice them taking themselves off to some area of the house where they feel safe and can’t be disturbed.
 This is usually around a day before the puppies will start arriving if it was via a natural process.
 However, when it comes to the birth (this is known as whelping) and as mentioned above, this is most likely to be via cesarean section.
 Remember, the Frenchie has a very small pelvis and a very large head, I’ll let you think about the logistics of trying to get one out of the other 🙂

 As Cesareans are so common they are relatively low risk to the dog, however, they are

-Can I Handle It All Myself?
+French Bulldog Breeding – Can I Do It All Myself?